-Hypothesis 2: Between 2014 and 2018, the introduction of the minimum wage led to a shift in the composition of the minimum-wage and low-wage sectors in terms of individual and company characteristics and sectors.
+Hypothesis 2: Between 2014 and 2018, the introduction of the minimum wage involved a shift in the composition of the minimum-wage and low-wage sectors in terms of individual and company characteristics and sectors.

-3 Data and method
+3 Data and Method

 For our empirical analysis, we use the last two survey waves in 2014 and 2018 of the Structure of Earnings Survey (SES).
 The SES is a mandatory cross-sectional survey of companies in Germany, which is collected every 4 years (Statistisches Bundesamt 2020).
 The use of the earnings surveys (VE) conducted in 2015, 2016 and 2017, whose participation was not mandatory but voluntary in contrast to the SES, is waived.
 This is partly because of the potential selection problem and partly because the significantly smaller number of cases does not promise any additional insight (Caliendo et al. 2022).
 Although it is companies that are surveyed, the statistical unit of the survey is employment relationships, encompassing individual-, company- and sector-level information; this provides a unique opportunity to examine our hypotheses.
 The primary source of the SES data is the payroll accountings of the surveyed companies, which are subject to internal and external audits (Statistisches Bundesamt 2016).
 Thus, the information on wages is highly accurate.
 This is not always the case for information regarding working hours, which are partially estimated by the reporting companies.
-Nevertheless, all information is extensively checked by the statistical offices of the federal states, improving reliability considerably (Statistisches Bundesamt 2016).
-Starting with 2014, the SES was broadened to include companies with fewer than 10 employees, and its sampling scheme was changed to increase overall representativeness.
-With these improvements, the SES covers nearly all sectors with the exception of private households and exterritorial organizations and corporations fulfilling the prerequisites for evaluating the minimum- and low-wage segments.
+Nevertheless, all information is extensively checked by the statistical offices of the federal states, improving reliability (Statistisches Bundesamt 2016).
+Starting with 2014, the SES was broadened to include companies with fewer than 10 employees, and its sampling scheme was altered to increase overall representativeness.
+With these improvements, the SES covers nearly all sectors except private households and exterritorial organizations and corporations, fulfilling the prerequisites for evaluating the minimum- and low-wage segments.
 Moreover, the changes in the 2014 SES were exactly preserved in the 2018 SES, allowing us to directly compare the two surveys, which was only partially possible for previous waves of the SES.
-Also noteworthy is that the data on earnings refer only to the month of April in the respective survey years.
-Thus, the SES 2014 and 2018 let us compare the situation just before the introduction of the minimum wage and 4 years thereafter.
+Additionally, the data on earnings refer only to the month of April in the respective survey years.
+Thus, SES 2014 and 2018 let us compare the situation just before the introduction of the minimum wage and 4 years thereafter.
+We use the SES 2014 because it is not expected to be influenced by any anticipatory effects.
+This is important, as it allows the state of the employment structure to be analyzed when it has not yet been influenced by the minimum wage.